matejsprogar/agitb/README.md

 ## AGITB Goal

+AGITB is a benchmark designed to evaluate artificial general intelligence at its most fundamental level.
+It consists of a collection of short, intuitive tests that assess whether a system satisfies a set of axioms intended to capture core properties of general intelligence.
+With one exception, all tests are fully automated.

-AGITB serves as a benchmark for evaluating artificial general intelligence.
-It consists of fourteen core requirements, thirteen of which are implemented as fully automated tests that assess essential characteristics of AGI candidates.
-Unlike traditional benchmarks centred on symbolic reasoning, language performance, or domain-specific tasks, AGITB evaluates systems at the level of binary signal processing.
-This low-level design compels models to demonstrate adaptation, prediction, and generalisation in ways that cannot be reduced to memorisation or large-scale pretraining.
+Unlike conventional benchmarks that focus on symbolic reasoning, natural language performance, or domain-specific tasks, AGITB operates at the level of binary signal processing.
+Models interact only with low-level binary inputs and outputs, without access to semantic structure, task descriptions, or pretrained knowledge.
+This design forces systems to demonstrate genuine adaptation, prediction, and generalisation, rather than relying on memorisation, heuristics, or large-scale pretraining.

-The goal is to advance the **development**, **evaluation**, and **validation** of AGI by offering a biologically inspired low-level testing benchmark.
+By stripping away high-level abstractions, AGITB provides a biologically inspired testing environment that mirrors how intelligence can emerge from raw sensory data.
+The benchmark is intended to support the **development**, **evaluation**, and **validation** of AGI systems in an architecture-agnostic and implementation-independent manner.

 ---